-What Can Unions Do to Help?
-6 Versus Mode: Owners vs. Workers 16 How Gamer Rage is Harnessed to Discipline Workers 22 Boss Fight Tips & Tricks 30 Workers' Co-ops: A New Way of Creating Commercial Games s 41 Strategy Guide: How to Start Organizing your Workplace 46
+How Can Unions Help?
+6

+Owners versus Workers 16

+Gamer Rage Leveraged Against Workers 22

+Boss Fight: Tips & Tricks 30

+Workers' Co-ops: A New Way of Making Commercial Games 41

-UnionFAQs
+Strategy Guide: Start Organizing your Workplace 46

 What's a Game Worker?
 5

 A History of Unrest 14

 Is Profit-Sharing What We Want?
 21

 What Are Strikes?
 29

-Below the (Grass)root 33
+Below the (Grass)root 37

 Get Indie?
 38

-Craft Unions, Industrial Unions What's the Difference?
-44
+The Different Kinds of Unions 44

 Not in the industry?
 49